Complete Guide to Efficient Real Estate Market Analysis

 Placer.ai Solutions For Real Estate Market Analysis

 Location intelligence leader Placer.ai provides customers with a variety of tools that make conducting data-driven real estate market analysis easier than ever before.
 By integrating highly accurate and up-to-date foot traffic data with a broad range of demographic and psychographic datasets, Placer provides users with unmatched visibility into consumer visitation patterns in the physical world.
-To protect privacy, Placer only obtains data after it has been stripped of personal identifiers – and provides customers with aggregated, statistical information about commercial locations.
+As part of its privacy-by-design approach, Placer only obtains data after it has been stripped of personal identifiers like names and MAIDs – and only provides customers with aggregated, statistical information about visitation patterns.
+In addition, Placer doesn't show visits for locations with fewer than 50 unique devices.

 Some of Placer’s key features that can be harnessed for real estate market analysis include: